Every gardener can and should incorporate gourmet, medicinal mushrooms into their yards, gardens, and growing spaces.

 In no particular order, here are our top six recommendations of gourmet and medicinal mushrooms you can grow at home and/or in your garden:

-- Grows in/on: Sick or dying trees, cut hardwood logs, or specialized substrate in grow bags
+Lion’s manes grow on sick or dying trees, cut hardwood logs, or specialized substrate in grow bags.

-- Native/Seasonal: Lion’s mane is native to North America, Asia, and Europe, and fruits in our area from late summer through winter, with an occasional oddball showing up in the spring.
+- Native/Seasonal: Lion’s mane is native to North America, Asia, and Europe.
+It fruits in the cool seasons, from late summer through winter, with an occasional oddball showing up in the spring.

 2. Winecap, aka King Stropharia (Stropharia rugosoannulata)

-- Grows in/on: Hardwood mulch/chips.
+King stropharia grow on hardwood mulch/wood chips.
 We inoculated our mulched walking paths and mulched no-till garden beds with King Stropharia mushrooms years ago.
-We add new wood chips in the spring and fall, and continue to get mushrooms each year.
+We add new wood chips in the spring and fall, and continue to get new king stropharia mushrooms each year.

-- Tastes like: Hard to describe, but we think they taste like a combination of portobello mushrooms with notes of white potatoes and red wine.
+We think they taste like a combination of portobello mushrooms with notes of white potatoes and red wine.

-- Medicinal properties: We’re not aware of any research suggesting specific medicinal properties, however these are proven to be an incredible species for bioremediation, breaking down E. coli, coliforms, and other biological contaminants that commonly pollute waterways.
-For home bioremediation purposes, put King Stropharia in mulch around your chicken or duck coop, in a grey water filtration system, or in mulched beds between a neighboring property where you’re concerned about contaminated runoff coming on to your property or going into a creek.
+King Stropharia can break down E. coli, coliforms, and other biological contaminants that commonly pollute waterways.
+For home bioremediation purposes, put King Stropharia in mulch around your chicken or duck coop, in a grey water filtration system, or in mulched beds between a neighboring property where you’re concerned about contaminated runoff coming on to your property.

-- Native/Seasonal: Native to Europe and North America, they fruit in the spring and again in the fall (biggest flushes seem to be in spring).
+King stropharia are native to Europe and North America.
+They fruit in the spring and again in the fall (biggest flushes seem to be in spring).

 3. Shiitake Mushrooms (Lentinula edodes)

-- Tastes like: Mild, delicious, yet meaty.
+Shiitakes are mild, delicious, yet meaty.
 Umami might be the best word to describe their flavor, which is why they are one of the most popular culinary mushrooms in the world.

-- Native/Seasonal: Native to Asia, there are different species that fruit at different times of the year – some in cool weather, some in warm weather.
+Shiitakes are native to Asia.
+There are different shiitake subspecies that fruit at different times of the year – some in cool weather, some in warm weather.

 4. Maitake Mushrooms, aka Hen of the Woods (Grifola frondosa)